vesalcido/cse15l-lab-report5/index.md

 * The environment that I am currently using is a Macbook Pro 2020 on Visual Studio Code.
 I'm trying to run my `buglab.java` file from my terminal, which also includes a bash script called `error.sh`.

 **Detail the symptom you're seeing.
 Be specific; include both what you're seeing and what you expected to see instead.
 Screenshots are great, copy-pasted terminal output is also great.
 Avoid saying “it doesn't work”.**
-* The symptom I'm seeing right now is that my file is compliing, but when I try to run it, there seems to be an error within my code that isn't outputing the right result.
+* The symptom I'm seeing right now is that my file is compiling, but when I try to run it, there seems to be an error within my code that isn't outputing the right result.
 ```
 veraniasalcidodale@Favorites-MacBook-Pro labreport5 % java buglab
 Exception in thread "main" java.lang.ArithmeticException: / by zero
         at buglab.main(buglab.java:7)
 ```
-* The expected code that I would want is
+* The expected code that I would want is:
 ```
-Result: 5
+Result: 0
 ```

 **Detail the failure-inducing input and context.
 That might mean any or all of the command you're running, a test case, command-line arguments, working directory, even the last few commands you ran.
 Do your best to provide as much context as you can.**